-This week will take place the 19th European Elections of the last 40 years: 751 members of the European Parliament will represent over 500 million citizens from 28 different states (yes, there is still the UK).
+This week the 19th European Elections of the last 40 years will take place: 751 members of the European Parliament will represent over 500 million citizens from 28 different states (yes, there is still the UK).

 A survey conducted by the European Council on Foreign Relations (ECFR) shows a strong fear from citizens: many even believe that these could be among the last elections of an institution destined to demobilize to be replaced by other political structures.